-NC election tests Trump clout, suburban flight from GOP
+N. Carolina election tests Trump clout, suburbs’ GOP flight

 Special elections usually produce low turnout but lots of intensely partisan voters, and often don’t forecast the next general election.
 But with Trump’s national popularity stubbornly low and GOP hopes of recapturing House control hinging on suburban districts like this one, both parties see the race as a potential bellwether.

 Under the microscope will be voters like Dorian DiPangrazio, 53, a real estate agent who lives in a leafy Charlotte neighborhood.
-Six in 10 of the district’s voters live in or around the city, a major financial hub, split between Mecklenberg and Union counties and making them key battlegrounds.
+Six in 10 of the district’s voters live in or around the city, a major financial hub, split between Mecklenburg and Union counties and making them key battlegrounds.

-DiPangrazio, who shares the name of the hurricane that battered the Carolinas’ shores Friday and disrupted early voting, considers herself an independent.
+DiPangrazio, who shares a name with the hurricane that battered the Carolina shores Friday and disrupted early voting, considers herself an independent.
 She expects to back McCready, citing his military background and work financing solar energy projects.
 She says Trump has “demonstrated so many negative qualities,” including insulting women, and dismisses his support for Bishop because “I don’t believe a word Donald Trump says, period.”

+Matt Haynes, a Republican from Stallings, also said he’s open to McCready, citing the Democrat’s background as a Marine Corps officer in Iraq and entrepreneur.
+McCready backs legislation helping young immigrants brought illegally to the U.S. get legal status, a contrast with Bishop’s support of Trump’s proposed Mexican border wall.

+“My first election that I could vote was in 2000, and then I’ve always voted Republican.
+But I’ve said if there was a Democratic candidate that I felt like would do a better job, I would put that candidate in and … there’s a part of me that feels like McCready is that guy,” Haynes said Thursday.
+“The only reason I haven’t done early voting is I’m still praying and weighing my decision.”

-Last November was a Republican bloodbath as Democrats wrested House control, capturing 39 GOP-held seats.
+Democrats wrested House control from Republicans last November, capturing 39 GOP-held seats.
 Turnover occurred in suburban seats in blue-leaning states like California, Virginia and New Jersey, but also once-red areas surrounding cities like Dallas, Houston, Atlanta, Oklahoma City and Charleston, South Carolina.
 Losses among suburban women were particularly troubling for the GOP.

-Now just 30 percent of women approve how Trump is handling the presidency, compared to 42 percent of men, according to last month’s Associated Press-NORC Center for Public Affairs Research poll.
-Also ominous for Republicans, last fall’s AP VoteCast survey of more than 115,000 midterm voters nationwide showed suburban residents backed Democratic over GOP House candidates, 55 percent to 44 percent.
+Now just 30% of women approve of how Trump is handling the presidency, compared to 42% of men, according to last month’s Associated Press-NORC Center for Public Affairs Research poll.
+Also ominous for Republicans, last fall’s AP VoteCast survey of more than 115,000 midterm voters nationwide showed suburban residents backed Democratic over GOP House candidates, 55% to 44%.

 A McCready win or even a narrow Bishop victory could suggest that GOP hemorrhaging of voters ringing cities is continuing, even in the South.

-Note: This story has been corrected to show the North Carolina city is Mecklenburg, not Mecklenberg.